 To become a nurse educator, you will need an active, unrestricted RN license and a master degree in nursing education.
 This may take approximately 2-5 years, depending on where you are in your nursing education or career, the number of credits you can transfer (if you are actively pursuing your undergraduate degree or are preparing for an advanced nursing degree), and whether you choose an in-person or online full or part-time schedule.

-Herzing University offers multiple pathways for current RNs:
+Herzing University offers multiple online nursing education programs for current nurses:

 As a nurse educator, you can help prepare the next generation of nurses and enjoy a rewarding career and high pay.
 Due to the high demand for nurse educators, now is a great time to start on the path to becoming a nurse educator!